ur-whitelab/hoomd-tf/sphinx-docs/source/compilation.rst

     numpy
     tbb-devel (only for hoomd-blue 2.8 and above)

-tbb-devel is only required if using the "simple" method below and are using hoomd-blue 2.8 or above.
-The tensorflow versions should be any Tensorflow 1 release.
+tbb-devel is required for hoomd-blue 2.8 or above when using the hoomd-blue conda release.
+It is not automatically installed when installing hoomd-blue, so use ``conda install -c conda-forge tbb-devel`` to install.
+The Tensorflow version should be any Tensorflow 1 release.
 The higher versions, like 1.14, 1.15, will give lots of warnings about migrating code to Tensorflow 2.0.
 It is recommended you install via pip: